dhananjaypai08/Ironic/README.md

 ## 🌟 Overview

 A DeFi protocol that enables users to mint  synthetic assets on avalanche-fuji backed by real-world reserves.
-Built on Avalanche Fuji with cross-chain compatibility, the protocol leverages Chainlink's infrastructure for price feeds, automation, and cross-chain communication.
+Built on Avalanche Fuji with multiple asset support in future to earn sharp yields on IRON, the protocol leverages Chainlink's infrastructure for price feeds, automation.

 ### Key Features

-- **Cross-Chain Synthetic Assets**: Mint IRON tokens backed by real-world reserves and withdraw using ccip-sdk in python to any chain of your choice
+- **Yield Bearing Assets**: Mint IRON tokens backed by real-world reserves and withdraw using ccip-sdk in python to any chain of your choice
 - **AI-Powered Insights**: LLaMA 3.7b integration for portfolio analytics
 - **Automated Risk Management**: Chainlink Automation for stop-loss triggers and Risk Management Network
 - **Real-Time Price Feeds**: Chainlink SmartData feeds integration
-- **Custom CCIP SDK**: Seamless cross-chain transfers

 ## Development Setup